Things You Need to Know About Algae Biorefinery

 What are Algae?

 Algae are unicellular microorganisms, capable of photosynthesis.
-They are one of the world’s oldest forms of life, and it is strongly believed that fossil oil was largely formed by ancient microalgae.
-Microalgae (or microscopic algae) are considered as a potential oleo-feedstock, as they produce lipids through photosynthesis, i.e. using only carbon , water, sunlight, phosphates, nitrates and other (oligo) elements that can be found in residual waters.
-Oils produced by diverse algae strains range in composition.
-For the most part are like vegetable oils, though some are chemically similar to the hydrocarbons in petroleum.
+They are one of the world’s oldest forms of life, and it is strongly believed that fossil fuel was largely formed by ancient microalgae.
+Microalgae (or microscopic algae) are considered as a potential oleo-feedstock, as they produce lipids through photosynthesis, i.e. using only carbon, water, sunlight, phosphates, nitrates and other (oligo) elements that can be found in residual waters.

-Advantages of Algae
+The Advantages of Algae Cultivation

 Apart from lipids, algae also produce proteins, isoprenoids and polysaccharides.
 Some strains of algae ferment sugars to produce alcohols, under the right growing conditions.
-Their biomass can be processed to different sorts of chemicals and polymers (Polysaccharides, enzymes, pigments and minerals), biofuels (e.g. biodiesel, alkanes and alcohols), food and animal feed (PUFA, vitamins, etc.) as well as bioactive compounds (antibiotics, antioxidant and metabolites) through down-processing technology such as transesterification, pyrolysis and continuous catalysis using microspheres.
+Their biomass can be processed to different sorts of chemicals and polymers (polysaccharides, enzymes, pigments and minerals), biofuels (e.g. biodiesel, alkanes and alcohols), food and animal feed (PUFA, vitamins, etc.) as well as bioactive compounds (antibiotics, antioxidant and metabolites) through down-processing technology such as transesterification, pyrolysis and continuous catalysis using microspheres.

 Algae can be grown on non-arable land (including deserts), most of them do not require fresh water, and their nutritional value is high.
-Extensive R&D underway on algae as raw material worldwide, especially in North America and Europe with a high number of start-up companies developing different options.
+Extensive R&D is underway on algae as raw material worldwide, especially in North America and Europe with a high number of start-up companies developing different options.

 Most scientific literature suggests an oil production potential of around 25-50 ton per hectare per year for relevant algae species.
 Microalgae contain, amongst other biochemical, neutral lipids (tri-, di-, monoglycerides free fatty acids), polar lipids (glycolipids, phospholipids), wax esters, sterols and pigments.
 The total lipid content in microalgae varies from 1 to 90 % of dry weight, depending on species, strain and growth conditions.